 Whether you’re a product or service-based business, getting into listicles is a brilliant way to boost your PR.
 This could be anything from “The 10 best date night locations in London” to “The five skincare products to use right now”, journalists are often pulling together their recommended lists for articles, especially for Valentine’s Day and Christmas gift lists.
 Making sure you’re on their radar, whether you’re new to the market or an established brand, is key and a media kit (see the next point) can help you achieve this.

-When you think of PRs sipping free champagne at events know that this is actually “working”… networking to be precise.
 Having a Little Black Book of contacts is always a good idea when you have a business to promote, so get out there (when events are the “done” thing again) and meet people at networking events.
 There are also tonnes of great virtual events at the moment; from speed networking to industry socials.
-Find membership and business groups for your sector(s) and target audiences, and start to build a name for yourself… but don’t go in with the hard sell.
-Networking is a long game; it’s about creating relationships with people.
+Find membership and business groups for your sector(s) and target audiences, and start to build a name for yourself.
+But don’t go in with the hard sell; remember that networking is a long game and is all about creating relationships with people.

 AKA a ‘comment piece’, this can be a great way to position yourself as an expert in your field.
 You might choose a general subject about your industry or a more current issue (eg. dare we say it… Brexit) and use that as a hook to give your opinion about what it means for your sector.
 You can pitch your opinion piece to your target journalist, but make sure that it’s actually opinionated and topical; draw them in with either controversy or a new way of thinking… remember, if you don’t entice them, you won’t draw their readers in either.

-The ‘bread and butter’ of the PR world but something that shouldn’t be taken for granted, a press release will often be your first interaction with a journalist.
-It’s how you share your news with your target media; whether that’s business or brand news, a product launch or an introduction to people involved in the business, a press release helps you get your brand in front of your target customers.
-Check out our guide to writing a great press release and also our press release template over on Pocket Sized PR.
+There’s no doubt if you’ve been searching for PR tips that you’ll see the words ‘press release’ over and over again.
+It’s the ‘bread and butter’ of the PR world but something that shouldn’t be taken for granted!
+A press release will often be your first interaction with a journalist; it’s how you share your news with your target media, whether that’s business or brand news, a product launch or an introduction to people involved in the business.
+A press release helps you get your brand in front of your target customers so check out our guide to writing a great press release and also our press release template over on Pocket Sized PR.

 Whilst you’ll often be creating your own opportunities, through press releases and comment pieces, much like forward features there are also some great existing Q&A opportunities out there.
 Have a look at key business and industry titles to see what profiles they do with other people – often recurring features like ‘5 Minutes With’ and ‘Spotlight On’.
 Getting in these can help position as an expert in your industry and align your brand with the right media.
 They’re also super-easy to take part in; you put yourself forward and usually just complete a set of pre-determined questions by email.
 A great ‘quick win’ for your PR!